Spend a Weekend in Windsor: Cafés, Independent Shops & Riverside Walks

 Cinnamon Café

 Windsor isn’t just about cafés; it’s also home to a collection of quirky, independent shops that have their own unique charm.
-These spots are perfect for travelers who enjoy finding something special—whether it’s a handcrafted gift, a piece of art, or a vintage treasure.
+These spots are perfect for travelers who enjoy finding something special like a handcrafted gift, a piece of art, or a rare vintage find

 Eton Antique Bookshop

 If you're wandering around Eton and happen to love books, Eton Antique Bookshop is a must-stop.
-Tucked on High Street, just across the river from Windsor, this charming little shop is a cozy mix of antique treasures and books—think old maps, vintage postcards, quirky second-hand books, and rare finds you won’t see anywhere else.
+Tucked on High Street, just across the river from Windsor, this charming little shop is a cozy mix of antique treasures and books.
+Lots of old maps, vintage postcards, quirky second-hand books, and rare finds you won’t see anywhere else.

 It’s the kind of place you could spend hours in, slowly flipping through shelves packed with everything from classic novels to collectible editions.
 The vibe is friendly and laid-back, and you’ll feel right at home in the warm, welcoming atmosphere.
 It’s also perfect for picking up a unique souvenir that feels much more personal than your average tourist shop.
 The owner knows his stuff too, and is always happy to chat about the stories behind some of the rarest pieces.